The Legacy of Dieting

 Remember that part in the movie Forrest Gump where Lieutenant Dan is talking about how it’s a tradition in his family to die in combat?
 He describes how his father, and his father’s father, and his grandfather’s father (and on and on) were killed in war; that this is the legacy in his family.
 He was even upset that he had not been killed in combat!
 As someone watching the movie (who also had a brother in the military) I remember thinking why in the world would you want to continue that tradition?
 One of pain, misery and loss?
 As odd as it sounds, it’s not really that different than the legacy of dieting I see passed down in families from generation to generation- what I have dubbed the legacy of dieting.

-The legacy of dieting goes something like this: Grandmother (or grandfather, although it is usually through the mother’s side) is taught to dislike her body, diets and restricts eating, focuses on body and weight loss, makes negative comments about her body (and other people’s bodies), reinforces body dislike and distrust, focuses on daughters (and sons) body and says- “be careful you don’t want to be like me,” puts child on their first diet, bonds over dieting together and body dislike.
-Daughter (or son) then grows up hating their body, confused about food and only knows restriction, dieting, body dislike, and fear of gaining weight as normal.
+The legacy of dieting goes something like this: Grandparent (usually through the mother’s side) is taught to dislike their body, diets and restricts eating, focuses on body and weight loss, makes negative comments about their body (and other people’s bodies), reinforces body dislike and distrust, focuses on their child’s body and says- “be careful you don’t want to be like me,” puts child on their first diet, bonds over dieting together and body dislike.
+Child then grows up hating their body, confused about food and only knows restriction, dieting, body dislike, and fear of gaining weight as normal.
 So they too stay stuck in this cycle and then passes it on to their children and their children’s children and so on.
 It’s extremely sad and extremely common!